Vitalis Physiotherapy tennis elbow treatment exercises are designed to:

 Despite the name, tennis elbow is not just a tennis-related injury.
 It can be a consequence of repetitive movements and gripping actions.
 As such, tennis elbow can be caused by a simple everyday activity like cutting, gardening, and carrying a heavier load, such as grocery bags.
 It is also common among plumbers and construction workers.

 When you notice the first symptoms, make sure to rest the arm as much as possible, ice it and resort to over the counter pain medication.
-If the problem persists and you are unable to ease the pain and weakness, contact Vitalis Physiotherapy.
-We will come up with the best tennis elbow treatment exercises that will help reduce pain and restore strength in your arm.
+If the problem persists and you are unable to ease the pain and weakness, contact Vitalis Physiotherapy on 07 3376 8801.
+We will tailor our treatment exercises to help reduce pain and restore strength in your arm.

 While resting is the first advice you will receive, it is rarely effective and patients do not feel any relief until they undergo a personalised tennis elbow treatment.